 La Oficina Regional para el Ministerio Hispano y su Instituto Pastoral, SEPI asisten a los Obispos Católicos del sureste (Alabama, Carolina del Norte y del Sur, Florida, Georgia, Kentucky, Luisiana, Mississippi, Tennessee) a desarrollar y entrenar líderes en su fe y cultura para la integración de la comunidad hispana en la vida de la Iglesia y de la sociedad.

 Instituto Fe y Vida (Fe y Vida) is a national non-profit Catholic leadership institute widely recognized as the authority in the field of Hispanic youth and young adult ministry in the United States, and the leading agent in bringing the Bible to young Latinos throughout the Americas.
 Instituto Fe y Vida equips ministers, young adult leaders, and parents to promote evangelization and faith formation among young Latinos, particularly in the United States, by fostering their own development and their mission in the Church and in the world.

-The V Encuentro is a three-year process of pastoral-theological reflection culminating in a national event, followed by one-year of training and implementation.
-The process incudes a broad consultation on the needs, aspirations and contributions of Hispanic/Latinos, and the pastoral actions needed to address them.
-The outcome of the consultation is articulated through the celebration of encuentros at the parish, diocesan, regional and national level.
+The V Encuentro is a three-year process of pastoral-theological reflection culminating in a national event, followed by one year of training and implementation.
+The process includes a broad consultation on the needs, aspirations, and contributions of Hispanic/Latinos, and the pastoral actions needed to address them.
+The outcome of the consultation is articulated through the celebration of Encuentro at the parish, diocesan, regional and national levels.